-- Does the provider fill a gap in your service package or service area? - Are the services duplicative of other providers in the same area? - Do participants need or want these services? - Is the area the provider serves one that needs additional services? - Does the provider offer robust case management and wrap around services? - Does the provider offer client centered, individualized services? - Does the provider have strong partnerships in the community? - Can it make referrals to other organizations that supplement its services (such as housing, mental health, and childcare)? - Does it have connections to employers and a pipeline of available jobs for participants? - Is the provider collecting and using data to track participant and program outcomes? - Does the provider use data for decision-making and program improvement? - Does the organization's mission align with the mission of the SNAP E&T program? - Does it have the same philosophy for serving participants as the SNAP E&T program? - Is the provider connected to and a part of the community it serves?
+- Does the provider fill a gap in your service package or service area? - Are the services duplicative of other providers in the same area? - Do participants need or want these services? - Is the area the provider serves one that needs additional services? - Does the provider offer robust case management and wrap around services? - Does the provider offer client centered, individualized services? - Does the provider have strong partnerships in the community? - Can it make referrals to other organizations that supplement its services (such as housing, mental health, and childcare)? - Does it have connections to employers and a pipeline of available jobs for participants? - Is the provider collecting and using data to track participant and program outcomes? - Does the provider use data for decision-making and program improvement? - Does the organization's mission align with the mission of the SNAP E&T program? - Does it have the same philosophy for serving participants as the SNAP E&T program? - Does the provider understand and commit to equitable access and practices in their program? - Does the provider hire staff that reflect the community it serves? - Is the provider connected to and a part of the community it serves?